Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 By Afrikaner nationalists in 1939.
 This paper called for “Christian National Teaching” and promoted segregated schools for each of South Africa’s “population groups”—whites, Africans, Indians, and Coloreds—on the racist and paternalist premise that the education of blacks was a specific obligation of a superior white race.
 All black groups suffered from segregated education, but Africans were particularly negatively impacted.
 The group stated in a 1948 pamphlet that “the task of white Southern Africa with regard to the native is to Christianize him and help him ethnically… [N]ative education and teaching must lead to the creation of an independent, self-supporting, and self-maintaining native community on a Christian National basis” (cited in Hlatshwayo, Effect of the Bantu Act).

-See Also Why Are Electricity Prices Increasing in South Africa?
+See Also Who Is The Richest Man in South Africa?

 The Bantu Act